psfinaki/Finelines/README.md

 ## Motivation

 As continuous integration becomes more complex, the developer world is moving towards the idea of "Pipelines as Code" bringing the benefits of version control, easy rollbacks and so on.
-YAML pipelines have been gradually replacing old "UI" pipelines for CI and CD.
+YAML pipelines have been gradually replacing old UI pipelines for CI and CD.

 Now the problem with YAML pipelines is that [YAML](https://en.wikipedia.org/wiki/YAML) is not "code".
 It's not a programming language.
 It was never meant to be.
 It's a markup language, or a data serialization language, or whatever, but it was not created for development.